Charudes

 The Charudes or Harudes were a Germanic group first mentioned by Julius Caesar as one of the tribes who had followed Ariovistus across the Rhine.
 While Tacitus' Germania makes no mention of them, Ptolemy's Geographia locates the Charudes (Χαροῦδες) on the east coast of the Cimbrian peninsula (see Hardsyssel).

 People of classical times

-Sometime before 60 BC, the "rex Germanorum" Ariovistus had been petitioned by the Celtic Sequani for assistance in their war against the Aedui.
+Sometime before 60 BC, the "rex Germanorum" (king of the Germani).
+Ariovistus had been petitioned by the Celtic Sequani for assistance in their war against the Aedui.
 In return, Ariovistus was promised land grants in Gaul, although exactly where is not certain.
 Gathering forces from a wide area of Germany, Ariovistus crossed the Rhine with large numbers and defeated the Aedui at the Battle of Magetobriga.
 It is in the context of Ariovistus' subsequent land claims that the Harudes are first mentioned by Caesar: